dipu-ray/Phitron-B7/Introduction to C++ for DSA/Week 01-Introduction to C++/Module 01-Basic C++/README.md

 - Program: `eof_setprecision.cpp`
 - `EOF` - That means depend on user input.
 Input = Loop == Print.
 - `Setprecision` - That means how much digits print after double variable.
 Like, `50.56789`.
 When work on `Setprecision` then you can add header file `#include <iomanip>`. `<iomanip>` Full form are `inout output manipulation`.

+## 5. If else and Ternary Operator
+- abc